Sage-Bionetworks/portalsDocs/articles/fileviews.md

 <img id="image" src="/assets/images/fileViewPopup.png">

 You can search for `Projects`/`Folders` of interest by browsing by your favorite and current projects, by searching for a project by name, or by entering in a Synapse Id.
 Click on the Project name to add it to your scope.
-You can select specific folders in a project by clicking on the
+You can select specific folders in a project by clicking on the caret.

 <img id="image" src="/assets/images/expandProject.png">

 Clicking on a `Project` or `Folder` will select it for the view.
-Select whether you'd like the current or previous version and click the **Select** button at the bottom.

 <img id="image" src="/assets/images/selectProject.png">